mlhartme/stool/DOCUMENTATION.md

 to see the Stool commands executed for this stage.

-To delete the stage, wipe it with
+To delete the stage run

     sc delete mystage